mapprotocol/docs/map-protocol/validator/QuickStart.md

 ```

 ### Step 2:
+Your ticket has changed from pending or active to locking.
-Please refer to the following process [How To unlock lockedMap](QuickStart.md#How To unlock lockedMap)
+the next step is same to  [How To unlock lockedMap](QuickStart.md#How To unlock lockedMap)